🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 Large corpus Skip-gram

-Frequent words focus CBOW
+Frequent words matter most CBOW

-Rare words important Skip-gram
+Rare words matter too Skip-gram

 Problem 4 (Difficulty: Hard)